 - (a) Any request for legal or union representation will be accommodated. - 1.
 Involved MPD officers shall not be permitted to meet collectively or in a group with an attorney or any representative prior to providing a formal interview or report. - 2.
 Requests from involved non-MPD officers should be referred to their employing agency. - (b) Discussions with licensed attorneys will be considered privileged as attorney-client communications. - (c) Discussions with agency representatives/employee groups will be privileged only as to the discussion of non-criminal information. - (d) A licensed psychotherapist shall be provided by the Department to each involved MPD officer.
-A licensed psychotherapist may also be provided to any other affected MPD members, upon request. - 1.
-Interviews with a licensed psychotherapist will be considered privileged. - 2.
-An interview or session with a licensed psychotherapist may take place prior to the member providing a formal interview or report.
-However, involved members shall not be permitted to consult or meet collectively or in a group with a licensed psychotherapist prior to providing a formal interview or report. - 3.
-A separate fitness-for-duty exam may also be required (see the Fitness for Duty Policy). - (e) Communications with peer counselors are privileged and shall not be disclosed without the permission of the involved officer.
-The peer counselor, however, may disclose information that he/she reasonably believes indicates that the officer may be a danger to self or others, as long as the information is used only for the purpose of eliminating the danger.
-Such information or opinion is not admissible in any personnel or occupational licensing matter involving the officer (Minn.
-Stat. § 181.973).
+A licensed psychotherapist may also be provided to any other affected MPD members, upon request. - (a) Interviews with a licensed psychotherapist will be considered privileged. - (b) An interview or session with a licensed psychotherapist may take place prior to the member providing a formal interview or report.
+However, involved members shall not be permitted to consult or meet collectively or in a group with a licensed psychotherapist prior to providing a formal interview or report. - (c) A separate fitness-for-duty exam may also be required (see the Fitness for Duty Policy). - (e) Communications with peer counselors are confidential and shall not be disclosed except as provided in Minn.
+Stat. § 181.9731, Subd.
+4 (Minn.
+Stat. § 181.9731).